-Where a Participant has an MSP in place, an MSP Alert will appear in the top right-hand corner of a Participant's record in the Department's IT Systems.
-The alert displays:

-- Service Channels and the level of restrictions, in a traffic light format

-- if an OMC is in place, and

-- if Servicing Strategies are in place.
+- Where a Participant has an MSP in place, an MSP Alert will appear in the top right-hand corner of a Participant's record in the Department's IT Systems.
+The alert displays: - Service Channels and the level of restrictions, in a traffic light format - if One Main Contact is in place, and - if Servicing Strategies are in place.